 One morning, this past Summer, I was getting ready to go to my friend's pool.
 I put on a one-piece bathing suit (which I was grateful had come back in style) and had an anxiety attack.
 I started to cry and hyperventilate because I finally looked in the mirror and felt disgusting.

 I wasn't happy with the way I looked, and I knew that I would never be truly happy unless I did something about it.
-That afternoon, I signed up for Weight Watchers.
+That afternoon, I signed up for Weight Watchers (now WW).
 The next day, I started counting my points.

 It's three months later, and I've lost 20 pounds.
 I've never lost more than two pounds in my life and now, here I am, 20 pounds down, and I understand where my problem was.